DonMiller9294/Skyrotor-Helicopters/README.txt

 1. Clone or download the HTML5 template from the template provider's website.
 2. photos where taken from pexel.com
+3. I changed the background image, photos for each section, added new paragraphs as well.-(modfications made by Don Miller)

 Dimension by HTML5 UP
 html5up.net | @ajlkn